-How to build trust with sustainability branding
+How to build trust with sustainable branding

-We are at a critical juncture for planetary health.
-Businesses and institutions are pressed with the urgency of leading systemic change.
-The CDP Carbon Majors Report of 2017 revealed that just one hundred businesses are responsible for seventy-one percent of carbon emissions since 1988.
 Consumers are well aware of the role businesses play in sustainability, and they exert influence through their pocketbooks.
 As of 2015, sixty-six percent of consumers were willing to spend more on a product from a sustainable brand, while this figure jumped to seventy-three percent for millennials (Forbes, 2018).
 Meanwhile, sustainable businesses have found their stride.
 Unilever's brands that prioritize environmental and social concerns have seen double the growth of the others in its portfolio.

 #1) Build Longevity into your Business Plan